The quick answer

 3. Rewarded ads

 Watch a 15-30 second ad, earn coins.
-DramaVibe caps rewarded ads at a reasonable rate (you can't farm them forever) and never shows rewarded ads inside the player itself.
-The ads live in menu screens, so you never get interrupted mid-episode.
+DramaVibe keeps rewarded ads out of the player itself, so you never get interrupted mid-episode.

 4. Free-coin events